n8n-io/n8n-docs/docs/nodes/nodes-library/trigger-nodes/WebflowTrigger/README.md

 ### 1. Webflow Trigger node

-1. First of all, you'll have to enter credentials for the Gumroad Trigger node.
+1. First of all, you'll have to enter credentials for the Webflow Trigger node.
 You can find out how to do that [here](../../../credentials/Webflow/README.md).
 2. Select your website from the ***Site*** dropdown list.
 3. Click on ***Execute Node*** to run the node.